cs1302uga/cs1302-ce24-proj/README.md

 ### Getting Started

-1. As you know from precalculus, the derivative of a function of a real variable measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).
+1. As you know from your precalculus class in junior high / middle school, the derivative of a function of a real variable measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).
 Derivatives are a fundamental tool of mathematics.
-For example, the derivative of the position of a moving object with respect to time is the object's
-   velocity: this measures how quickly the position of the object changes when time advances.
+For example, the derivative of the position of a moving object with respect to time is the object's velocity: this measures how quickly the position of the object changes when time advances.

    ![A labelled tangent to a curve.](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Tangent_to_a_curve.svg/2560px-Tangent_to_a_curve.svg.png)